lukes/ISO-3166-Countries-with-Regional-Codes/README.md

 Caveats
 -------

-Please check the data independently for accuracy before using them in any system.
+1. Please check the data independently for accuracy before using it in any system and for any purpose.
+I'd hate to cause you to lose your job.

-Although I've tried to ensure the data is as accurate as possible, the data is not authoritative, and should not be considered accurate.
+2. Although I've tried to ensure the data is as accurate as possible, the data is not authoritative, and should not be considered accurate.

 TODOs
 -----

-* French names
+* Add French names